 - sliced bread of your choice

-- In a medium bowl, combine tuna, mayonnaise, celery, salt, shallot, pickle, lemon juice, and garlic.
+- In a medium bowl, combine tuna, mayonnaise, shallot, pickle, lemon juice, and garlic.
 Add salt and pepper to taste.
 (You could also add a little celery salt for added flavor.)

 - Serve Immediately.